 Back with a vengeance, the Spirits of Seven Oaks are ready to spook again.
 Rumoured to be Winnipeg's oldest haunted house, the mysterious occurrences around Seven Oaks are tied up in one of the darkest chapters of our city's history.
 Each night begins with a walking tour through the mysterious history of the Seven Oaks neighbourhood led by Matthew Komus, author of Haunted Winnipeg.
 Those brave enough will return to explore Seven Oaks House by candlelight, and hear about the paranormal activity at the museum.

-- Behind the Scenes - Live Curatorial Tours (Weekly on Facebook)
+- Behind the Scenes - Live Curatorial Tours (Stay tuned - streamed on Facebook)

-Every week our Curator is going live on our Facebook page and inviting you to step behind the barriers.
+Our Curator will be going live on our Facebook page and inviting you to step behind the barriers.
 You'll get up-close and personal with the museum's collection.
 Ask the expert and see details like never before!